Dortmund fires coach Lucien Favre after 5-1 loss - WHIZ News

 DORTMUND, Germany (AP) — Borussia Dortmund fired coach Lucien Favre on Sunday, a day after the team lost 5-1 to promoted Stuttgart in the Bundesliga.

-Dortmund dropped to fifth in the league after the heavy loss and has won just one of its last five games in all competitions in a slump that coincides with an injury to star forward Erling Haaland.
+Dortmund dropped to fifth in the league after the heavy home loss and has won just one of its last five games in all competitions in a slump that coincides with an injury to star forward Erling Haaland.
+Favre labeled his last game in charge “a catastrophe” as Silas Wamangituka scored twice for Stuttgart, which tore through Dortmund on the counterattack.

 Favre had been with Dortmund since 2018 and, even before the recent slump, was already considered likely to depart when his contract expired at the end of the season.

+Under the Swiss coach, Dortmund routinely fell short when challenging Bayern Munich.
+Favre’s team crumbled to finish second in the league in 2018-19 after a nine-point lead over Bayern turned into a two-point deficit.
+It was second again for Dortmund in 2019-20 but this time there was a 13-point gap after another poor finish to the season.
+The 2019 German Super Cup was the only trophy of Favre’s tenure.

-Sporting director Michael Zorc said that, following recent results, “our goal for the season … is seriously under threat and so we have to act.”
+“It is difficult for us to take this step,” sporting director Michael Zorc said.
+“At the same time, we are of the opinion that the achieving our goal for the season, given the current set of circumstances, is seriously under threat and so we have to act.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports